gabotronix/underpass-docs/pritunl.md

 Leave the rest of the settings to their defaults.
 Changing port `443`, for instance, may render Pritunl inaccessible.

+***

+#### Organizations

 The first thing to do after setting the admin user is to add an `Organization` in `Users > Add Organization`.
 An `Organization` is simply a name that you want for your group.

 _Group_ refers to the VPN servers that you will be creating later on.
 Pritunl allows you to create multiple TCP or UDP OpenVPN servers.
-You are only limited by your server resources.
-However, only 2 ports have been set for Underpass - 1 for TCP and another for UDP.
+You are only limited by how beefy your server is.

+However, only 2 ports have been set for this installation - 1 for TCP and another for UDP.

 Before you can start a VPN server, you'll be required to attach an `Organization` to it.